rachellogie/tutorials.gschool.it/README.md

 Always make the markdown extension (.md) the last extension on the file name.
 Otherwise creating the terminal HTML will be broken.

+#I am adding this awesome comment to the bottom of the readme